Benefits and problems of registering a company in Brazil

 High cost of doing business

 - Brazil city office rental is expensive, the average monthly rental price is US$55/sqm.
-States with lower monthly rents include i) Brasilia-Distrito Federal US$45/sqm ii) Recife-Pernambuco, US$26/sqm iii) Belo Horizonte-Minas Gerais, US$31/sqm;
+States with lower monthly rents include i) Brasilia-Distrito Federal US$45/sqm, ii) Recife-Pernambuco, US$26/sqm and iii) Belo Horizonte-Minas Gerais, US$31/sqm;

 - Although Brazil has had no terrorist attacks for many years now, it is one of the most dangerous countries in the world in terms of street crime, with a murder rate 4 times higher than the US.
 People planning to move to Brazil will need to spend additional money for security and private transportation.

 - For Brazil business registration, it is necessary for a foreign company to have a Brazilian permanent resident as a legal representative.
 If required, Healy Consultants will provide this nominee service;

 - Foreign company set up in Brazil is time consuming and complex, bogged down by Government bureaucracy.
 Company registration can take up to 20 weeks, including time required for all Client supporting documents to be translated into Portuguese;

 - Taxation is punitive in Brazil, and our Clients should expect to pay a whopping 68% tax on net profits including i) corporate tax of 34%, ii) average VAT rate of 20%, and up to 45% on products distributed across Brazil provinces and iii) employer’s social security contributions of 37% of gross salaries.